A Constraint on Dark Matter Self-Interaction from Combined Strong Lensing and Stellar Kinematics in MACS J0138-2155: Introduction

 \subsection{Lensing Cluster MACS J0138.0-2155}

-In this work, we focus on the strong lensing galaxy cluster MACS J0138.0-2155 (hereafter \MACSJ).
+In this work, we focus on the strong lensing galaxy cluster MACS J0138.0-2155 (hereafter \MACSJ), whose primary source is a quiescent galaxy at z=1.95 known as MRG-0138 \citet{Newman.Belli.ea2018}.
 We leverage its deep, publicly-available data to constrain the inner density profile of its dark matter halo.
 This lensing cluster is of particular interest to cosmology: one of the first known strongly lensed supernovae, known as ``SN Requiem", was discovered in archival HST imaging of this system\cite{Rodney.Brammer.ea2021}.
 More recently, JWST observations of this system discovered a \textit{second} strongly lensed supernova, named ``SN Encore" \cite{Pierel.Newman.ea2024}, making this the first known lens system to host multiple strongly-lensed SNe.
 As a unique, highly interesting system, \MACSJ\,has been the subject of extensive astronomical observations.
 We describe the data used in this analysis in Section~\ref{sec:data}.

 Furthermore, \MACSJ\, is a very ``clean" system, ideal for constraining its halo's inner density profile.
 It is known to be a relaxed, non-merging cluster, whose primary lensed source is a bright, quiescent galaxy at redshift 1.95.
 This source appears in at least 5 separate images, surrounding the cluster's center; furthermore, X-ray data show it to be a relaxed system, exhibiting close to spherical symmetry \citep{Flowers.ODonnell.ea2025}.